sdypy/sdypy_template_project/README.rst

 SDyPy Template Project
 -----------------------

-A tempalte to help you start a new projext in the SDyPy ecosystem.
+A template to help you start a new project in the SDyPy ecosystem.

 Using the template